telerik/winforms-docs/telerik-presentation-framework/markup-dialog/radmarkupdialog.md

 {{endregion}}

->note RadMarkupDialog depends on Microsoft.mshtml assembly.
+>tip RadMarkupDialog depends on Microsoft.mshtml assembly.
 Please refer to the Deployment section for further details.
 >

 ## RadMarkupDialog user interface